View

 </View>

-When building complex layout, order property should let you change the rendering order of the children.
-This could be very helpful when building responsive layouts.
+When building complex layouts, the order property allows you to change the rendering order of the children.
+This can be very helpful when building responsive layouts.

-Note, that order works like adding a weight to an item.
-The bigger the value is, the less priority it will have during rendering.
-In the following example, we're setting second item order to 1 which moves it to the end of the list:
+Note that order works by assigning a weight to an item.
+The larger the value, the lower the priority it will have during rendering.
+In the following example, we're setting the order of the second item to 1, which moves it to the end of the list:

 <View gap={4} direction="row">